-The worst models chill and freeze several times more slowly than best, giving heat-loving bacteria several extra hours to tuck into your food.
+The worst models chill and freeze several times more slowly than the best, giving heat-loving bacteria several extra hours to tuck in to your food.
 As a result, food in the fridge will quickly lose its freshness, while the flavour and freshness of the food you freeze is also less likely to be preserved.

 Our tests also reveal that many models struggle to maintain a safe and steady temperature when the temperature in your kitchen changes.
 Ever woken up to half-frozen orange juice after a cold night, or found freezer burn on food that had been perfectly frozen?
 Poor temperature stability could be the reason.
 The temperature in the best models fluctuates by less than half a degree in cold and warm room conditions.

-We also perform an array of tests on the thermostat, as well as assessing how efficient, noisy and easy to use and clean each fridge freezer is.
+We also perform an array of tests on the thermostat, as well as assessing how efficient and noisy each fridge freezer is, as well as how easy they are to use and clean .